nfagerlund/evil-made-manifest/headerproblems.markdown

 - All remaining non-alphanumeric chars are deleted (inc. periods)
     - HTML entities (`&amp;`) are treated as though they were the character they represent.
     - Things like `&nbsp;` are considered non-alphanumeric and non-space, and get deleted.
+    - Again, it's detecting non-ASCII alphabetic characters and leaving them alone.
+It seems likely that they're using regex Unicode "character properties" (http://www.ruby-doc.org/core-1.9.3/Regexp.html#label-Character+Properties), which are not available in Ruby 1.8.7 but are available in Ruby 1.9+ and several other regex engines -- if you did something like .gsub(/[^\p{L}_-]/, ''), it'd kill all non-alphabetic non-underscore non-hyphen characters.
 - Duplicate headers are given a suffix of `-\d+`, i.e. a hyphen and one or more numbers.
     - The count starts with 1 on the second instance of the duplicate header; that is, the first instance has an implicit number of 0, though it isn't appended.
     - Duplication seems to be tested AFTER any other transformations: if removal of non-alphanumeric chars etc. would reduce two different strings to identical IDs, they are considered identical.